 - Storage, transportation, and other incurred costs reasonably necessary for the preservation, protection, or disposition or the termination inventory.

 Inventory Basis (FAR 49.206-2(a)).
 The inventory basis is the preferred basis for settling most complete and partial terminations for convenience.
 This section also covers the cost for subcontractors.
 Ensure that you have both a government contracts attorney and a reputable accountant to assist you when developing your termination cost proposals.

 Total Cost Basis (FAR 49.206-2(b)).
 This section covers settlement pricing for terminations for convenience based upon total cost.

-Generally, you are not allowed to recover profits for the entire contract.
+Generally, you are not allowed to recover profits for the entire contract under the termination for convenience clause.
 This is the primary reason why the termination for convenience clause is there.
 The laws were intended to expressly avoid government liability for either breach of contract allegations or having to pay for profits when there is a legitimate termination for convenience.

 This is why as a government contracts termination attorney, the first analysis should whether there is legal termination or whether the government has, in fact, breached the contract.
 Not every termination for convenience is legal and valid.

 Always ensure that you understand the basic rules of government contract termination for convenience costs and your allowable damages for costs associated with the termination.
 In addition, gather your supporting documents.